-The Company has also adopted the Stock Option Plan, under which it is authorized to grant to directors, officers, employees and consultants of the Company and its affiliates, non-transferable Options to purchase Shares.
-Unless the Board determines otherwise and subject to any accelerated termination in accordance with the Stock Option Plan, each Option shall expire by the tenth anniversary of the date on which it was granted.
-The number of Shares reserved for issuance under the Stock Option Plan may not exceed 10% of the total issued and outstanding Shares at the date of the applicable grant of Options.
+Unless the Board determines otherwise and subject to any accelerated termination in accordance with the Omnibus Plan, each Option shall expire by the tenth anniversary of the date on which it was granted.
 Options vest and become exercisable by a holder at such time or times as may be determined by the Board.
 The Board may, in its discretion, accelerate the date upon which any Option vests and becomes exercisable.
 No unvested Options may be exercised.
-As of the date of this AIF, there are 7,274,148 Options outstanding.
+As of the date of this AIF, there are 8,058,333 Options outstanding.